rvitacion/SpaceShooter/README.md

 Ryan Vitacion
 May 10, 2018

-SpaceShooter is a stylized 3D combat spaceflight game written in Unity3D.
+SpaceShooter is a simple 3D combat spaceflight game written in Unity3D.

 ## TIPS
 * Laser cannons are fully automatic, hold left click to fire.